1 2 3 4 5 6 7 8 9

 aka: The Idealist, The Perfectionist, The Advocate

 If Type Ones were a sound, it would be a quiet sigh of frustration followed by the determined shuffle of someone rolling up their sleeves to fix it themselves.
-These are the ethical bedrocks of the Enneagram — the principled doers, the moral compasses, the rule-followers (who sometimes secretly want to break the rules just to see what happens).
-They believe in doing the right thing — and doing it right the first time.
+These are the ethical bedrocks of the Enneagram.
+The principled doers, the moral compasses, the rule-followers (who sometimes secretly want to break the rules just to see what happens, but rarely do).
+They believe in doing the right thing and doing it right the first time.

 For Type Ones, the loudest voice in the room is often the one inside their own head.
 The one that whispers you should’ve known better, you should’ve done more, you shouldn’t have said that.
 It’s exhausting.
 And it can make rest, fun, and even basic self-compassion feel like things you have to earn.